Why roller screws are fast becoming the de facto choice for the modern machine builder

 Precision electromechanical cylinders do, again, cost more per equivalent unit than their fluid power alternatives, however electromechanical technology provides additional value over the lifetime of a machine that more than offsets the higher initial outlay.
 The environmental and performance benefits of electromechanical cylinders have already been touched upon with other advantages including a much simpler machine design that dispenses with pumps, accumulators, pipework, seals and so on, as well as substantially reduced maintenance.

-In terms of applications, roller screws are likely to be chosen when ball screws cant cope.
-So, if a ball screw based design is right on the edge of its speed or load envelope, lacks the required accuracy, provides short service life or is likely to suffer premature failure, then its time to do the cost benefit analysis and consider roller screws.
+In terms of applications, roller screws are likely to be chosen when ball screws can’t cope.
+So, if a ball screw based design is right on the edge of its speed or load envelope, lacks the required accuracy, provides short service life or is likely to suffer premature failure, then it’s time to do the cost benefit analysis and consider roller screws.